 The Fund may invest in fixed income securities rated at least BBB- or Baa3 at the time of purchase.
-Securities will either be rated by an NRSRO or, if unrated, determined by Goldman Sachs Asset Management, L.P. (the "Investment Adviser" or "GSAM") to be of comparable credit quality.
-The Fund may also invest in high yield non-investment grade securities (securities rated BB+, Ba1 or below by a NRSRO) but will not exceed 5% of its Total Assets at the time of purchase.
+Securities will either be rated by an NRSRO or, if unrated, determined by the Investment Adviser to be of comparable credit quality.